ArduPilot/ardupilot_wiki/common/source/docs/common-imu-fft.rst

 Typical Use
 ===========

-A typical use of the FFT notch filter is in addition to other dynamic harmonic notch filters (Throttle, ESC, or RPM based).
-In these configurations, using the post LPF FFT Window :ref:`FFT_OPTIONS<FFT_OPTIONS>` bit will yield the best overall filtering results by positioning the FFT filter to target noise not filtered by the other notch filter and gyro LPF (:ref:`INS_GYRO_FILTER<INS_GYRO_FILTER>`.
+A typical use of the FFT notch filter is in addition to other dynamic harmonic notch filters (Throttle, ESC, or RPM-based).
+In these configurations, using the post-LPF FFT Window :ref:`FFT_OPTIONS<FFT_OPTIONS>` bit will yield the best overall filtering results by positioning the FFT filter to target noise not filtered by the other notch filter and gyro LPF (:ref:`INS_GYRO_FILTER<INS_GYRO_FILTER>`.

 Additional Information
 ======================